Threat Models and Whitewater River Paddling

 Paddlers carry rescue gear, backup items, and have practiced rescue in similar scenarios.
 A swimming paddler may need a throw rope to get pulled to shore.
 Your boat may need a pin kit to get unstuck from a rock.
 You carry a breakdown paddle, a first aid kit, a whistle, a knife.
 You carry all of this knowing that most of it stays in your boat most days – and that the one day you need it, nothing else matters.

-This is defense in depth.
+This is having a defense in depth strategy that emphasizes the Respond and Recover aspects of NIST’s CSF.
 Cybersecurity uses multiple layers of controls and rehearsed incident response procedures for when primary defenses or threat models fail.
-Firewalls, segmentation, endpoint detection, logging, backup restoration, communication plans – each layer exists because no single layer is sufficient.

 But gear alone isn’t enough.
 The paddler who carries a throw rope but has never practiced throwing one is carrying dead weight.
 The security team with an incident response plan that’s never been tabletop-exercised is in the same position.
 Think through every scenario that could go wrong.
 Have the emergency plan.
 And better yet, know how to execute it because you’ve practiced.